 - 47 percent of employees surveyed cited retirement benefits as “very important”.

 - PEO clients are 3 times more likely to offer retirement benefits.

 - Employment growth of PEO clients has been 9 percent higher than the small business sector, and 4 percent higher than employment growth in the U.S. economy as a whole.

-Top 5 trends and benefits of a PEO-client relationship:
+Top 5 trends and benefits of a Professional Employer Organizations Houston -client relationship:

 - PEO clients are able to offer a broad array of benefits at a lower cost than their competitors who do not use PEOs.

 - Employees of PEO clients participate in retirement and health benefits at a higher rate.

 - Employers in a PEO relationship have lower rates of employee turnover.

 - PEO clients have higher rates of long-term survival.

 - PEO clients displayed higher rates of sustained growth.